 The first ornament wreaths that I saw on various websites were for sale.
 The prices ranged from $125 to $200.
 That was way more than I wanted to spend.
 Plus, making something is more satisfying than buying.

 I felt certain that I could make an ornament wreath easily for less than half that amount.
 When I have a vision of a finished project, I enjoy figuring out how to make it.
 Guess what?
 I did.

-Now that the Christmas holidays are within shouting distance, it’s time to get busy creating decorations for our home.
+Christmas may be months off, but it’s never too early to get busy creating decorations for our home.

 How to Make an Ornament Wreath

 You only need a few supplies for this wreath project.
 You may have some of the supplies at home already.

 - styrofoam wreath – I used a 16-inch diameter wreath, but you can use whatever size you want.

 - ornaments in choice of color and size: I thought using ornaments in different sizes would be easier to work with.
 I wanted a mix of colors from pastels to brights and metallics.
 Fortunately, I found my ornaments at Target: 5 packages of 25 each in a variety of colors; each package: $5.00 for a total of $25.